-Finally, if someone wants to sue you and come after your assets, the property or properties that belong in a land trust will not appear in the public records under your name.
+Finally, if someone wants to sue you and come after your assets, the property or properties that belong in the land trust will not appear in the public records under your name.
 Meaning, if a creditor or potential litigant looks up your name and sees virtually no assets, the chance of being sued is less likely.

 If you don’t plan on using cash to purchase your desired property, then obtaining a mortgage from a lender is a possibility.
 Traditionally, banks have avoided lending money to people planning to keep their name off the title.
 Now, that’s beginning to change.
 Some banks, and in particular, community and regional banks, are willing to close on a loan in the name of a Grantor Trust.

-How to choose the right trustee
+How to Choose the Right Trustee

 Selecting a trustee is a very important part of the overall land trust creation process.
-Taking time to choose the right person is necessary because they’ll have fiduciary duties as well as management responsibilities over your trust assets.
+Taking time to choose the right person is necessary because they’ll have fiduciary duties, as well as management responsibilities, over your trust assets.
 It’s crucial to find someone you can rely on to fulfill this role and act in the best interest of the beneficiary.
 Some characteristics to look for in a potential trustee include their financial integrity, knowledge, trustworthiness, honesty, shared philosophies, and conservation values.

 The owner of the property determines who the beneficiary is when the trust gets created.
 As mentioned previously, the beneficiary is usually the property owner.
 However, it should be noted the trust alone doesn’t completely protect the beneficiary because there is no asset protection.
 Along with the control the beneficiary has over the management of the trust, there is the exposure to liability.
 Let’s use an example to explain this point more clearly.

-To ensure the protection of your properties inside a land trust, you should place them in an LLC.
+To ensure the protection of your properties inside of the land trust, you should place them in an LLC.
 The LLC acts as the beneficiary and in the case of an accident, such as a slip and fall of a tenant, you are personally protected.
 If a lawsuit is filed against you because the accident took place on your property, they will not be able to come after the equity in your home.
 Since the beneficiary is an LLC, the exposure it faces is limited to what’s inside the LLC.

-What are the other benefits of an LLC besides asset protection?
+What are the Other Benefits of an LLC Besides Asset Protection?

 An LLC, also known as a Limited Liability Corporation, is not formally recognized as a taxable entity, meaning there is no tax designation.
 Rather than an LLC paying tax, the profits get passed through to the owners, whether they are individuals, a partnership, S corporation, or a corporation.
-Other benefits of setting up your land trust in an LLC include the isolation of liability, the protection of owners, and the level of privacy provided.
+Other benefits of setting up land trusts in an LLC include the isolation of liability, the protection of owners, and the level of privacy provided.

 Some of the few downsides of an LLC becoming the beneficiary include the need for formalization, filing documents with the state, and incurring state fees.
 The process can be expensive.
 Although utilizing this option can be more costly, it’s an effective asset protection tool that can be extremely invaluable.

-How do I assign an LLC as my beneficiary?
+How do I assign an LLC as my Beneficiary?

-The first step to take is forming the land trust.
+The first step to take is forming a land trust.
 Then you should transfer your assets or properties into the trust.
 Next, you will need to set up an LLC.
 Finally, you will assign your beneficial interest to the LLC.
 Once this has been done, the deed is the only document kept in the public records.
 The assignment will be kept private, and the land trust agreement is kept private.
-You can even file without the trustee’s name in certain states, depending on the rules of the recorder’s office.
+You can even file without the trustee’s name in certain states, depending on the rules of the recorder’s office

-We hope you’ve learned from this article and feel more confident about placing your investment properties inside a land trust.
+We hope you’ve learned from this article and feel more confident about placing your investment properties inside land trusts.
 You’ve worked hard to grow your assets.
 By keeping your properties safe and reducing your liability, you can enjoy the long-term benefits of successful real estate investing for your family and future generations.

 3 Steps to Create an Invisible Investor Strategy